Eptek Art & Culture Centre

 2026 Hours of Operation

-Eptek will be closed on April 5 and April 30 for exhibit installations.
+- Eptek will be closed on April 10 for a private function.

 October to June